hienvuvg/Reading_MPU9250_MATLAB/README.md

+# Fixing wrong orientation of HelperOrientationViewer

-# Fixing wrong orientation of HelperOrientationViewer for Sensor Fusion and Tracking Toolbox on MATLAB.
+Fixing wrong orientation of HelperOrientationViewer for Sensor Fusion and Tracking Toolbox on MATLAB.

 This is the corrected function, please download and put the .m file to the following folder: